anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 !!! abstract "What does an end-user see when she uses the bridge?"

-    The Palm network [provides a user-friendly Dapp](https://app.palm.io/nftbridge) where users can initiate the transfer and give their approval to pay transfer fees in DAI or other currency.
+    The Palm network [provides a user-friendly Dapp](https://app.palm.io/nftbridge) where users can initiate the transfer and give their approval to pay transfer fees (in DAI).

 Now, let's dive a bit deeper into how the bridge operates: